 Xilitla, San Luis Potosi

-Hidden deep within the jungles off the slopes of the Sierra Gorda mountain range is the Magical Town of Xilitla, best known for The Surrealist Gardens of Sir Edward James – also known as Las Pozas.
-The town is mostly made up of the Huastec indigenous group but oddly enough, it is where the eccentric Englishman, Sir Edward James decided to plant his feet and create his own fantasy world based on surrealism.
-Covering over 80 acres, Sir Edward James built a complete dream of whimsical sculptures and fantastical figures intertwined with splashing waterfalls and lush gardens.
+Hidden deep within the jungles off the slopes of the Sierra Gorda mountain range is the Pueblo Magico of Xilitla, best known for The Surrealist Gardens of Edward James – also known as Las Pozas.
+The town is mostly made up of the Huastec indigenous group but oddly enough, it is where the eccentric Englishman, Edward James decided to plant his feet and create his own fantasy world based on surrealism.
+Covering over 80 acres, Edward James built a complete dream of whimsical sculptures and fantastical figures intertwined with splashing waterfalls and lush gardens.

 Travel Xilitla via the Famous Gardens of Edward James Weekend Extension Trip